w3c/wai-website/collections/_perspective-videos/voice.md

 # Translate the other words below.
 # Translate the Working Group name.
 Leave the Working Group acronym in English.
 footer: >
-  <p><strong>Status:</strong> Updated 26 February 2021.
+  <p><strong>Status:</strong> Updated 17 September 2024.
 First published May 2016. <a href="../changelog/">Changelog</a>.<br><strong>Editor and project lead:</strong> <a href="https://www.w3.org/People/shadi">Shadi Abou-Zahra</a>.
 Developed by the <a href="https://www.w3.org/WAI/EO/">Education and Outreach Working Group (EOWG)</a> with support from the <a href="https://www.w3.org/WAI/DEV/">WAI-DEV project</a>, co-funded by the European Commission.
 Updated with support from the Ford Foundation.
 ACKNOWLEDGEMENTS.</p>
 ---

 Web accessibility is essential for people with disabilities and useful for all.
 Learn about the impact of accessibility and the benefits for everyone in a variety of situations.

 Update: The video uses "voice recognition".
 This page is updated to use "speech recognition".
 "Speech recognition" is about recognizing words for speech-to-text (STT) transcription, virtual assistants, and other speech user interfaces.
 "Voice recognition" or "speaker recognition" is technology that identifies who the speaker is, not the words they're saying.
-We hope to update the video to use "speech recognition" in late 2022.
+We hope to update the video to use "speech recognition" in 2025.

 ## Video on Speech Recognition
 {:#film.no-display}